-Age alters the chances of conceiving because our hormones and sexual structures change over time.
-This is true for both sexes, and for most women, there’s a gradual fall in their fertility from their late teens to about 32, as egg numbers fall.
-From about 35, the monthly decrease accelerates, which is why egg numbers are so important for older women. i
+Age alters conception rates because hormone levels, sexual reserves and structures change over time.
+This is true for both sexes, and most women experience a gradual fall in fertility from their late teens to about 32 as egg numbers fall.
+This trend escalates from about 35, as egg numbers become increasingly important. i

-Less well-known is that male fertility falls predictably with age, although the changes tend to happen a bit later than for women.
-When men reach 40, their age is having a similar impact on fertility as reaching 35 has on women; for more on this, see eggs and age and age and male fertility.
+However, male fertility also falls predictably with age, although the changes usually happen slightly later, and for men of 40, their age is a similar fertility issue as reaching 35 is for women; see eggs and age and age and male fertility for more on this.

-Age is usually THE biggest fertility issue for couples who leave it later in life to start or extend a family, and many people simply underestimate when age becomes important or overestimate how effective IVF is.
-Surveys suggest that:
+Age is usually THE biggest fertility issue for couples who leave it later in life to start (or extend) a family, with most people underestimating when age becomes important or overestimating how IVF success rates:

-This can be a big blow for anyone who had expected to have children in their 30s and 40s without any problems!
+This can be crushing news for couples who had expected children in their 30s and 40s without any problems.
 Being older makes it harder to conceive and avoid miscarriage.
-Understanding the effect of age on fertility could help avoid the financial and emotional burdens that many couples experience with IVF.
+Understanding how age affects fertility could help many avoid the financial and emotional burdens experienced with IVF.

-- Should be told how age affects fertility in their 20s and 30s as part of their primary “well-woman” care
+- Be told how age affects fertility in their 20s and 30s as part of their primary “well-woman” care.

-- Should be told that fertility falls from their late 30s (except with egg donation)
+- Know fertility falls from their late 30s (except with egg donation).

-- Over 35 should have a fertility “work-up” after 6 months of trying for a baby
+- Have a fertility “work-up” after 6 months of trying for a baby when over 35.

-- Over 35 (or younger women likely to have a low ovarian reserve) should consider ovarian reserve testing iv
+- Consider testing ovarian reserve if they’re over 35 (or younger but likely to have low ovarian reserve). iv

-While we can’t get any younger, it’s possible to reduce the impact of ageing on the body.
-It’s also important to remember that the quality of eggs and sperm is more important than their quantity:
+While we can’t get any younger, it’s possible to reduce the impact of ageing and remember that egg and sperm quality is more important than their quantity:

-- Men usually make sperm until they’re really old, but sperm quality is falling in a man’s 20s
+- Men make sperm until they’re old, but sperm quality falls from a man’s 20s.

-It’s possible for couples to improve the health of their eggs and sperm by optimising their health and wellbeing.
-This approach is different to IVF, which tries to retrieve as many eggs as possible from a single cycle.
-While IVF increases the number of mature eggs in a cycle, it doesn’t actually increase the number of eggs that were in the cycle or improve the quality of the eggs in it.
+Couples can improve egg and sperm health by optimising their health and wellbeing, which is a different approach to IVF, which aims to retrieve as many eggs as possible from single cycles.
+While IVF increases the number of mature eggs in a cycle, it doesn’t increase egg numbers in the cycle or improve egg quality.

-A baby comes from one egg being fertilized by a single sperm
+A baby comes from one egg that’s fertilized by a single sperm

-- Falls in fertility with age reflect a reduction in both the quality and number of eggs and sperm
+- Falls in fertility with age reflect reductions in both the quality and quantity of eggs and sperm.

-- Quality is often confused with quantity as numbers are easier to monitor, and the assumption is they go together
+- Quality is often shorthand for quantity as numbers are easier to monitor, and the assumption is they go together.

 How to improve egg and sperm quality